Conic bundle structures on Q-Fano threefolds: Introduction

 Note that a \textit{smooth} double Veronese cone has no conic bundle structures according to \cite{Grinenko:V1MFS}.
-Existence conic bundle structures on singular one as well as on smooth quartic double solid is not known.
+Existence of conic bundle structures on smooth quartic double solids and singular double Veronese cones is not known.